Drevon-Shaw/active-directory-lab-part-1-/README.md

 - Assign group memberships programmatically
 - Set GPOs and apply permissions at scale
 - Automate auditing, lockout monitoring, and incident response
+### In part 2 of the lab we will be setting up a siem using splunk, Attcking the machine using Kali, and Ingesting logs to the siem using sysmon stay tuned.

 > Thank you for checking out this lab!
-If you found it helpful, feel free to fork the repo, share feedback, or build on top of it.